leongrdic/wsl-alias/README.md

 curl -o- https://raw.githubusercontent.com/leongrdic/wsl-alias/master/install.sh | bash
 ```
 The install script will clone this repository and put it into the right directory with right permissions, create a new user and configure it.
-You will be asked for the __default alias__/command that will actually call the `bash` command.
+You will be asked to choose the __default alias__ (command that will actually call the `bash` command).
 You can just leave it empty, which sets it to `b`.

 Finally you will get a message from the installer with a path that you should copy and put into your user environment variable on Windows. ([here](https://stackoverflow.com/a/44272417/1830738)'s a beautiful tutorial)

-All you have to do now is open the PowerShell and start typing your first commands:
+All you have to do now is open the command line or PowerShell and start typing your first commands:
 ```
 b          # opens an interactive shell b [cmd]    # executes the command cmd in WSL
 ```
+note: if you chose a different default alias, use it instead of `b`

 ## Aliases
 Aliases allow you to call Linux commands from Windows.
 They pass all the arguments and the current directory and allow you to benefit of the auto-mount feature.